Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

   - cannot have a page nor an api with path "static"
 - Create a new public repo
 - Tester & doc
-- Create a human readable html page that returns documentation of all the endpoints
+- Create a human readable html page that contains documentation of all the endpoints

 # How to build and run a JAR